vatlidak/cucs-sea-hmwk1/README.md

 An "ACL user.group filename" command overwrites any existing ACLs of filename -- that is, it does not append new ACLs.
 (This convention simplifies things and helos avoid confusion.)

+## TODO
+-every ACL ends with -
+-ACL checks: Order & what superceeds what?
+-COMMAND SECTION ONLY: What is the difference betwen N and E?
+-Errors format